rendner/py-plugin-dataframe-viewer/docs/VALIDATING_STYLE_FUNCTIONS.md

 # Validating Style Functions
-> New in version 0.7.0.
+*Since Version: 0.7.0*

-As mentioned in [README.md](../README.md#handle-chunks-in-custom-styles) the user has to take some extra care to ensure that custom styling functions behave correctly when applied via `Styler.apply`.
+As mentioned in [PANDAS_DATAFRAME.md](./PANDAS_DATAFRAME.md#styling-a-dataframe) you have to take some extra care to ensure that custom styling functions behave correctly when applied via `Styler.apply`.

-The problem is, how can I recognize that the displayed styled values are not correct?
+The problem is, how can you recognize that displayed styled values are not correct?

 One could do the following (pseudo algorithm):